Kasai Portoenterostomy (Biliary Atresia)

 Billing Tips

-- Bill 47701 for hepatic portoenterostomy (Kasai procedure, 27.59 wRVU, 90-day global).
-This is the definitive code for the Kasai.
-No modifier or add-on is needed for the Roux-en-Y reconstruction, which is included.
+- Bill 47701 for hepatic portoenterostomy (Kasai procedure, 28.01 wRVU, 90-day global).
+No modifier or add-on is needed for the Roux-en-Y reconstruction, which is bundled in 47701.
+The gallbladder is also bundled — do not separately bill cholecystectomy codes.

-- Intraoperative cholangiogram (if performed to confirm biliary atresia diagnosis at the time of the Kasai) is separately billable with 74300.
-Document the findings, as the cholangiogram drives the decision to proceed with the Kasai vs. close.
+- Intraoperative cholangiogram (if performed to confirm biliary atresia) is separately billable with 74300 (professional component, 0.26 wRVU).
+If additional films are obtained, add 74301 (0.20 wRVU, add-on).
+Document findings: the cholangiogram drives the decision to proceed with Kasai vs. close.